-- All participants must complete the registration form (attached), provide proof of health insurance, and pay the athletic fee.
-The fee for fall sports is $200 per athlete (fee includes uniforms.)
-The registration form and fee are due by Tuesday, August 29.
+- All participants must complete the registration form, provide proof of health insurance, and pay the sport specific athletic fee.
+The fee for fall sports is $200 per athlete.
+The registration form and fee are due by Tuesday, September 4.

 - The parents are responsible for transportation to away athletic contests and home from them.
 Parents benefit greatly from setting up car pools.
 A note must be sent to the office giving permission for a child to ride with another family.

-- Soccer (schedule attached) – We have one coed team for grades 5-8.
+- Soccer – We have one coed team for grades 5-8.
 If our numbers dictate a second team, we may try to schedule a few games specifically for our younger players.
 We do not cut athletes from the team; however, playing time is not equal.
 The coaches make every attempt to play every player in every game, but the level of competition and the numbers of players on the team factor into the amount of playing time each player has in a game.
-If you have specific questions, please contact Mr. Buckingham.